 - Blood sampling.

-Nurse clinics run Monday to Friday on an appointment basis between 2-3pm.
-Please ring the surgery to check the most up to date price and to book your pet in for an appointment.
+Please ring the surgery to check the most up to date prices and to book your pet in for an appointment.

 Dental care clinic